 I happened to test them with both a flax egg and egg and both ways are delicious!
-So, if you’re looking for vegan sweet potato chocolate chip cookies, this is your recipe.
+So, if you’re looking for vegan sweet potato oatmeal cookie recipe, this is for you.

 If you’re not vegan, you can use butter and a regular egg.
 Both ways are delicious.

 Not into sweet potato chocolate chip cookies or want to reduce sugar and chocolate content?
 No problem!

 You can also consider other add in’s for these chewy sweet potato cookies, like: